Renzo Reggiardo

-Renzo Andrés Reggiardo Barreto (born 1 July 1972) is a Peruvian politician from Popular Renewal, businessman and a former Congressman representing the constituency of Lima for two terms, between 2006 and 2016.
-In 2018, he ran unsuccessfully for Mayor of Lima in the local elections.
-Leading most of the polls throughout the entire campaign, his absence in the mayoral debate caused him to finish in third place in the election with 8.9% of the popular vote, losing to Jorge Muñoz Walls of the Popular Action.
+Renzo Andrés Reggiardo Barreto (born 1 July 1972) is a Peruvian businessman and Popular Renewal politician who has served as the Mayor of Lima since October 2025.
+A former Congressman, he represented the constituency of Lima for two terms from 2006 to 2016.
+From 2023 to 2025, Reggiardo served as Lieutenant Mayor of Lima under Mayor Rafael López Aliaga.

 Biography

-He is the son of the Italian-Peruvian Fujimorist politician Andrés Reggiardo.
+Reggiardo is the son of the Italian-Peruvian Fujimorist politician Andrés Reggiardo.
 He graduated from the University of San Martín de Porres.
 A fact that aroused public and media attention was the criminal attack suffered by his wife and daughter, when they left their congressional office on August 4, 2011.
 After the events, he was elected as president of the new special commission on Citizen Security in Congress.

 Political career

 Early political career

 He joined his father's party Cambio 90 which was founded by his father and former President Alberto Fujimori and served as its National secretary of its youth branch from 2006 to 2010.
 In May 2010, he became the National secretary of Cambio 90.